ai2ys/CDC-Diabetes-Health-Indicators/README.md

 The [CDC Diabetes Health Indicators dataset](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators) is available on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/).

+Information from the dataset page:
 - Each row of the dataset represents a person participating in the study.
 - The dataset contains 21 feature variables (categorical and integer) and 1 target variable (binary).
 - Cross validation or a fixed train-test split could be used for data splits.
-- It contains sensitive data such as gender, income, and education level.
+- The dataset contains sensitive data such as gender, income, and education level.
 - Data preprocessing was performed by bucketing of age.
 The dataset has no missing values.